linobollansee/property-value-maximizer/README.md

 - BR2 - The client is looking to predict the sale price for her four inherited houses, as well as for any other property in Ames, Iowa.

 To meet these business requirements, Epics and User Stories have been defined.
 These user stories have been further broken down into manageable tasks, allowing for an agile approach to implementation.

+## Agile Methodology

+### Epics
+- **Data Collection and Information Gathering Epic**
+- **Data Visualization, Cleaning, and Preparation Epic**
+- **Model Training, Optimization, and Validation Epic**
+- **Dashboard Planning, Design, and Development Epic**
+- **Dashboard Deployment and Release Epic**

+### User Stories
+- **Data Collection and Information Gathering Epic**

+  - User Story: As a developer, I need to install all required dependencies and packages so that I can effectively utilize the necessary tools for project implementation.
+  Business Requirement Addressed: BR 1 & 2
+  - User Story: As a developer, I need to import relevant data into a Jupyter Notebook so that I can conduct a thorough analysis of the dataset.
+  Business Requirement Addressed: BR 1 & 2

+- **Data Visualization, Cleaning, and Preparation Epic**

+  - User Story: As a developer, I want to implement a robust data cleaning process so that I can ensure the dataset is accurate, reliable, and of high quality.
+  Business Requirement Addressed: BR 1 & 2

+- **Model Training, Optimization, and Validation Epic**

+  - User Story: As a developer, I want to evaluate the performance of the predictive model so that I can ensure the reliability and accuracy of its predictions.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a developer, I want to test individual data points against the model’s predictions so that I can determine the target variable based on my provided features.
+  Business Requirement Addressed: BR 1 & 2

+- **Dashboard Planning, Design, and Development Epic**

+  - User Story: As a client, I want to access the Streamlit landing page so that I can quickly gain an overview of the project.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a client, I want to view data visualizations that illustrate the relationship between the target variable and its key features so that I can gain deeper insights from the data.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a client, I want to view a correlation analysis page on Streamlit so that I can understand the relationships between various features and the target variable.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a client, I want to identify the key attributes of a house that have the strongest correlation with its potential sale price so that I can make data-driven pricing decisions.
+The sale price prediction should be based on the set of features with the highest predictive power.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a client, I want interactive input fields that allow me to enter custom data so that I can generate personalized predictions for the target variable.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a client, I want the most accurate possible prediction of the sale prices for the inherited properties so that I can maximize the financial returns from selling the four houses.
+  Business Requirement Addressed: BR 1 & 2

+  - User Story: As a developer, I need to create a dashboard to effectively visualize and communicate the results of the model's predictions.
+  Business Requirement Addressed: BR 1 & 2

+-**Dashboard Deployment and Release Epic**

+  - User Story: As a developer, I want to initiate the deployment process of my application on Render at an early stage so that I can conduct end-to-end manual deployment testing from the outset.
+  Business Requirement Addressed: BR 1 & 2